 Empirical approaches to rationality and action group

 The Empirical approaches to rationality and action group is an informal discussion group that was originally called together as an effort to continue discussing philosophy despite the social distancing required in response to the COVID-19 pandemic in spring 2020.
-During spring 2021, the group operates as a work in progress seminar.
+The group operates as a work in progress seminar.